-Organizations, subject to applicable laws.
-This Section does not allow District or Designees to enter onto private residential property for Inspection unless authorized by the property owner or tenant.

-- b.
-Regulated entity shall provide or arrange for access during all Inspections consistent with subsection (a) and shall cooperate with the District's employee or its designated entity/Designee during such Inspections and investigations.
+- Organizations, subject to applicable laws.
+This Section does not allow District to enter the interior of a private residential property for Inspection. - b.
+Regulated entity shall provide or arrange for access during all Inspections (with the exception of residential property interiors) and shall cooperate with the District's employee or its designated entity/Designee during such Inspections and investigations.
 Such Inspections and investigations may include confirmation of proper placement of materials in containers, Edible Food Recovery activities, records, or any other requirement of this ordinance described herein.
-Failure to provide or arrange for: (i) access to an entity's premises consistent with subsection (a); or (ii) access to records for any Inspection or investigation is a violation of this ordinance and may result in penalties described. - c.
+Failure to provide or arrange for: (i) access to an entity's premises; or (ii) access to records for any Inspection or investigation is a violation of this ordinance and may result in penalties described. - c.
 Any records obtained by the District during its Inspections and other reviews shall be subject to the requirements and applicable disclosure exemptions of the Public Records Act as set forth in Government Code Section 6250 et seq. - d.
 District representatives, its designated entity, and/or Designee are authorized to conduct any Inspections, or other investigations as reasonably necessary to further the goals of this ordinance, subject to applicable laws. - e.
 District shall receive written complaints from persons regarding an entity that may be potentially non-compliant with SB 1383 Regulations, including receipt of anonymous complaints.